BionPrbh/BionPrbh/readme.md

 ## I'm a Frontend Web Developer. not a hacker! 👊

 - 💻 My base language is Javascript.
 I have experience on Mobile Development using React Native.
-- 📝 I’m currently polishing my backend and golang 🤣
+- 📝 I’m currently polishing my backend
-- 🤝 I’m looking for a small sized side project
+- 🤝 Looking for a small sized side project
 - ⚡ Fun fact: If you love playing chess maybe we could trade a couple of pawns ♟️

 <br />